Arthur Lismer: Official war artist

 German U-boats and submarines.
 Lismer's work came to the attention of Lord Beaverbrook who arranged for Lismer to be commissioned as an official war artist.
-His best-known work from the war years depicted what he observed and learned about in Halifax, Nova Scotia: Mine sweeping, convoying, patrolling and harbor defense.
+His best-known work from the war years depicted what he observed and learned about in Halifax, Nova Scotia: Mine sweeping, convoying, patrolling and harbour defense.
 Lismer completed a number of oil studies and finished several major canvases during 1918 and 1919.
 These included the large and ebullient Convoy in Bedford Basin (c.1919), which depicts merchant ships forming a transatlantic convoy near Halifax.
 He also did some sketches of the Halifax Explosion.

 During his time as a war artist, he wrote a booklet for the Canadian Armed Services titled How to get started: Watercolor Painting for Pleasure.

-Group of Seven
+Group of Seven and afterwards

-The collaboration of four artists at Grip gradually evolved into the Group of Seven, whose work was intended to contribute to the process of giving Canada a distinctive national voice in painting.
-He also worked with the cadre at Grip.
+Lismer returned to Toronto in 1919 when he was appointed vice-principal of the Ontario College of Art.
+With the collaboration of four artists at Grip where Lismer had previously worked, he helped found the Group of Seven, whose work contributed to the process of giving Canada a distinctive national voice in painting.
+He also worked with the cadre at Grip Ltd.

-Arthur Lismer's style was influenced by his pre-Canadian experience (primarily in Antwerp), where he found the Barbizon and post-impressionist movements a key inspiration.
+Arthur Lismer's style was influenced by his pre-Canadian experience (primarily in Antwerp), where he found the Barbizon and Post-Impressionist movements a key inspiration.
 Collaborating with the group of artists who would, in 1920, become the Group of Seven, Lismer exhibited the characteristic post-impressionist style, and spiritual connection with the landscape that would embody that group's work.
 Like the other members of the Group of Seven many of his works began as small en plein air sketches in oil on hardboard.
+Like other members of the Group of Seven too, Lismer became a member of the Canadian Group of Painters in 1933.

 During the Centennial of the City of Toronto, in 1934, Lismer was on the Pictures Committee.
 His work in art education was effective; and this service to the wider community caused Lismer to become influential in ways not always achieved by his artist colleagues.
 For example, he started a children's art program at the Art Gallery of Toronto, which became successful in the 1930s.
 In 1936, as Lismer's prominence in the field of art education involved him in international travels, he went on a one-year tour of South Africa.
 Together with art educator Norah McCullough, he organized art education programmes, lectured on Canadian art and gave workshops for teachers.
 On the trip, he painted extensively in watercolour.